SubatomicHero/devops-lambdas/README.md

-PAAS-ECM AWS Lambdas
+Alfresco DevOps Lambdas
 ---

-Project containing all the lambdas used by DevOps for PAAS-ECM
+Project containing all the lambdas used by DevOps